d-bl/GroundForge/Pin-distances-and-angles.md

 [Brenda Paternoster]: http://paternoster.orpheusweb.co.uk/lace/threadsize/threadsize.html
 [Martina Wolter-Kampmann]: http://www.wolter-kampmann.de/verlag_en.html

 Groundforge generates patterns at a fixed grid size, so you will have to resize with an SVG editor.
 A grid in the background can help to resize your design to the desired pin distance.
-InkScape also provides a tool to check distances and angles, configure a grid with the document properties under the file menu.
+InkScape also provides a tool to check distances and angles.

 ![](https://raw.githubusercontent.com/wiki/d-bl/GroundForge/images/measure.png)